 Kgap is only applicable for UE supporting parallelMeasurementGap-r17.
 When concurrent measurement gaps are configured, requirements in this clause do not apply if Navailable =0, or if one SMTC overlaps more than one MGs associated to the frequency layer.

 K_satellite: it is a statellite specific scaling factor.

-If SMTCs within a measurement gap do not overlap with each other, and if LEO satellite(s) is/are required to be measured within SMTC
+If SMTCs within a measurement gap do not overlap with each other, and if LEO and/or GEO satellite(s) is/are required to be measured within SMTC

 K_satellite = 1, if GSO satellites are measured on the carrier

 K_satellite=Num of LEO satellites to be measured in the SMTCnumber of LEO satellites UE is capable to measure in one SMTC, if LEO satellites are measured on the carrier.

 If SMTCs within a measurement gap partially overlap with each other, and if LEO and/or GEO satellite(s) is/are required to be measured within overlapped SMTCs

 K_satellite=number of overlapped SMTCs, if only GEO satellites are measured on the carrier

 K_satellite=iNum of LEO satellites to be measured in the SMTC inumber of LEO satellites UE is capable to measure in one SMTC, if only LEO satellites are measured on the carrier.